github/emergency-pull-request-probot-app/README.md

 You will also need a user and PAT with admin permissions on the repos in order to merge bypassing checks and required approvals.
 These will be supplied to the app as the following env vars:
 - `GITHUB_USER`
 - `GITHUB_PAT`

+Get the following details about your Slack app:
+- `SLACK_SIGNING_SECRET`
+- `SLACK_BOT_TOKEN`

+Also go find the `SLACK_CHANNEL_ID` for the channel you want to send notifications to.
+You will need to configure the contents of the slack message by setting value of `SLACK_MESSAGE_FILE` and editing the contents of that file.

 You will need to decide the label that this app looks for, the contents of the issue, and the assignee of the issue:
 - `EMERGENCY_LABEL`  This is the label that indicates an emergency PR